Home » Hawaii Travel Tips » Best Things to Do » Best Kid-Friendly Road to Hana Stops for Families

 I suggest bringing lunch, snack bars, drinking water, and beverages to keep you hydrated.

 Be on the lookout for rain showers.
-Occasionally, rain showers come without a warning and they can wreak havoc on the Road to Hana.
+Occasionally, rain showers come without warning, and they can wreak havoc on the Road to Hana.
 Always check weather conditions before you go.

-Bug spray will also be useful if you will be hiking in the jungle.
+Bug spray will also be useful if you are hiking in the jungle.
 Check out the latest prices and more details.

 Some parks and Hana road stops (such as Garden of Eden) charge entry and camping fees.